eForms Logo

-A Rhode Island separation agreement is a legal document that contains the terms governing the status of married couples who are no longer living together.
-Separation agreements can determine many of the same things that are usually settled in divorce: spousal support, child support, and the division of marital assets.
-Unlike divorce, however, separation is not permanent and may be reversed if the parties desire.
+A Rhode Island separation agreement is a legal document by married couples who are no longer living together to set the terms governing their separation.
+Separation agreements can determine many of the same things that are usually settled in divorce, such as spousal support, child custody, and the division of assets, without ending the marriage.

 Is a Separation Agreement Legal in Rhode Island?